Things to Consider When Selecting a WMS

 As we said in the requirements above, what are systems and business process functions that hold operations back?
 From the very beginning of the project, keep an eye out for what the benefits and savings there are going to be and what their cost justification may look like.
 Is it scalability, flexibility, measuring productivity, multi-warehouse or distributed order processing, etc.?
 From a system perspective, this includes: licenses or transaction processing; hardware and software; annual maintenance; professional services for installation, conversion, training, etc.

-In looking at the total cost of ownership, include internal company costs for project management, overtime for employees for training and process change; and conversion and lost time from decreased productivity in the first few months of implementation.
+In looking at the total cost of ownership, include internal company costs for project management requirements, overtime for employees for training and process change; and conversion and lost time from decreased productivity in the first few months of implementation.

 Picking the right vendor and WMS is a big decision.
 Making the correct choice will set up your operations for success as you continue to grow and improve.
 The considerations above will set you on the right path to making that right decision.
 A solid team, accurate timelines, explicit requirements, and vendor due diligence are a recipe for success that we have seen many times.
-If you need help determining exactly what are the needs of your warehouse's WMS, feel free to talk to an expert here.
+If you need help determining exactly what are the needs of your warehouse's WMS, feel free to talk to an expert Partner with 3PL Central and Quickly Transform Your Business

 Written by Scott Carter